pascallaliberte/modestjs.works/_book/part-2/the-js-gradient.md

 </script>
 ```

-Although this is a simple example, the Vue `<template>` is where you could have more intricate logic (if-else, for loops) to change the HTML as the state objects change (which would include more than a single `quantity` property.)
+Although this example is simplistic, the Vue `<template>` is where you could have more intricate logic (`if-else` branches, `for` loops) to change the HTML as the state objects change (which would include more than a single `quantity` property.)

 I know but haven't tried these other (even more modest) view-models: [Reef][reef] (by [Chris Ferdinandi][cferdinandi] or _Vanilla JS_ fame), and [Svelte][svelte].